aduros/wasm4/site/blog/jam-2-results.md

 # Game Jam 2 Results

 The [second WASM-4 game jam](https://itch.io/jam/wasm4-v2) is a wrap and the results are in!
 Thanks again to all our judges who each took the time to rate all 26 games.
-Thank you again to [Wasmer](https://wasmer.io/) for sponsoring a prize fund and helping us with promotion.
+Thanks again to [Wasmer](https://wasmer.io/) for sponsoring a prize fund and helping us with promotion.

 The quality of many of the games in this jam were absolutely incredible.
 It was very difficult to